dhoss/twss/README.markdown

 For the love of all things good in this world, please don't make a Twitter bot out of this. #ihatetwitterbots

+A few things to keep in mind when using this:

+ * I coded this on my 20 minute bus ride home from work.
+Needless to say - it's not robust and probably wrong more than it's right (which in and of itself is funny).
+ * The very existence of this gem was intended as a joke.
+In fact, it's sort of a meta-joke (which should please all you hipster-hackers out there).

 Forks, patches, and tests welcome!

 Have fun!